ukhsa-collaboration/standards-api/docs/dev-standards/sdlc.md

 We discuss each of these high level groupings in more detail in the sections that follow.

+## Cycle time

+We use **cycle time** to mean the time that an item is _In progress_.

+The mean cycle time SHOULD be two days or less, and MUST be less than four days.

 ## Pending

 ### Backlog ordering